ipfs/go-ipfs-redirects-file/README.md

-# IPFS Redirects Parser
+# IPFS `_redirects` File Parser

-**Experimental**
-Parser for the IPFS HTTP Gateway's `_redirects` file format.
+This is a parser for the IPFS Web Gateway's `_redirects` file format.

-Currently this is a subset of Netlify's [redirects format](https://www.netlify.com/docs/redirects/).
-The details of the supported functionality are still in flux and will eventually be included in a [spec](https://github.com/ipfs/specs).
+## Specification

+Follow specification work at https://github.com/ipfs/specs/pull/290

 ## Format
 Currently only supports `from`, `to` and `status`.